tishamali092007/React/portfolio/README.md

 This portfolio website is created to present my academic background, Full Stack Development training, technical skills, projects, achievements, and contact information in a modern developer-focused design.

-The project is designed using React components and responsive CSS so that it works on both desktop and mobile screens.

 ## Features

-- Responsive navigation bar
+- Responsive navigation bar with active section highlighting
-- Active section highlighting
 - Animated typing effect in Hero section
 - About Me section
 - Experience section